zew/go-questionnaire/README.md

 We need full fledged markup, since mere CSS classes such as `<div style='display: table/table-row/table-cell'` do not support colspan or rowspan functionality.

-Table width can be reduced per CSS file.
-Maybe it should be adjustable for each control group?
+Table width can be adjusted for each control group.